Frequently Asked Questions

 Has the fruit been sprayed with chemicals?

 Sometimes.
 Our harvests take place at a wide variety of properties, from 10-acre orchards to urban backyards.
-We always ask the property owner whether or not their fruit has been sprayed with non-organic chemicals in the last three years, and we will report that information to you when we schedule the harvest.
+We ask the property owner whether or not their fruit has been sprayed with non-organic chemicals, and we will report that information to you when we schedule the harvest.

 I completed the Volunteer Contact Form.
 Am I signed up for the harvest?